karlkirschner/PyPeerReview/README.md

 # PyPeerReview-Matching

 Python script to facilitate matching reviewers with entrants (i.e., reviewees), using CSV-formatted input files.
-Both the entrants.csv and reviewers.csv are 4 column files that contain a) the name (first and last), b) their email, c) the methods that they are experts in, and d) their research topics.
+Both the entrants.csv and reviewers.csv are 4-column files that contain a) the name (first and last), b) their email, c) the methods that they are experts in, and d) their research topics.
 The reviewers.csv can also have additional columns at the end containing their history of review participation, whose column headers must include the word "Round" for filtering purposes and values as 'yes' or 'no'.

-A 2 column, semicolon separated taxonomy.csv file is included for suggestions on values for topics and methods.
+A 2 column, semicolon-separated taxonomy.csv file is included for suggestions on values for topics and methods.

-The entrants.csv and reviewers.csv can be generated using a spreedsheet program.
+The entrants.csv and reviewers.csv can be generated using a spreadsheet program.

-Running the notebook will resuting a the creation of matching_results.csv.
+Running the notebook will result in the creation of matching_results.csv.

 <p align="center">
   <img src="sankey.png" width="350" title="hover text"><br>